-The liquidator is required to send progress reports to creditors at specified intervals (see paragraph 7 1 below).
-When reporting periodically to creditors, in addition to the matters specified in paragraph 7 1, the liquidator should provide an explanation of what has been achieved in the period under review and how it was achieved, sufficient to enable the progress of the case to be assessed.
+The liquidator is required to send progress reports to creditors at specified intervals (see paragraph 7.1 below).
+When reporting periodically to creditors, in addition to the matters specified in paragraph 7.1, the liquidator should provide an explanation of what has been achieved in the period under review and how it was achieved, sufficient to enable the progress of the case to be assessed.
 Creditors should be able to understand whether the remuneration charged is reasonable in the circumstances of the case (whilst recognising that the liquidator must fulfil certain statutory obligations and regulatory requirements that might be perceived as bringing no added value for the estate).
 Where any remuneration is on a time costs basis, the liquidator should disclose the charge in respect of the period, the time spent and the average charge out rates, in larger cases split by grades of staff and analysed by appropriate activity.
-If there have been any changes to the charge out rates during the period under review, rates should be disclosed by grades of staff, split by the period applicable.
-The liquidator should also provide details and the cost of any work that has been sub-contracted out that could otherwise be carried out by the liquidator or his staff
+If there have been any changes to the charge out rates during the period under review, rates should be disclosed by grades of staff split by the period applicable.
+The liquidator should also provide details and the cost of any work that has been sub-contracted out that could otherwise be carried out by the liquidator or his staff.

-6 3 Disbursements and Other Expenses
+6.3 Disbursements and Other Expenses

-- 6 3 1 Costs met by and reimbursed to the liquidator in connection with the liquidation should be appropriate and reasonable Such costs will fall into two categories - - Category I disbursements These are costs where there is specific expenditure directly referable both to the liquidation and a payment to an independent third party.
-These may include, for example, advertising, room hire, storage, postage, telephone charges, travel expenses and equivalent costs reimbursed to the liquidator or his staff - Category 2 disbursements These are costs that are directly referable to the liquidation but not to a payment to an independent third party.
+- 6 3 1 Costs met by and reimbursed to the liquidator in connection with the liquidation should be appropriate and reasonable.
+Such costs will fall into two categories - - Category 1 disbursements These are costs where there is specific expenditure directly referable both to the liquidation and a payment to an independent third party.
+These may include, for example, advertising, room hire, storage, postage, telephone charges, travel expenses and equivalent costs reimbursed to the liquidator or his staff. - Category 2 disbursements These are costs that are directly referable to the liquidation but not to a payment to an independent third party.
 They may include shared or allocated costs that can be allocated to the liquidation on a proper and reasonable basis, for example, business mileage.

-Category 1 disbursements can be drawn without prior approval, although the Liquidator should be prepared to disclose information about them in the same way as any other expenses

-Category 2 disbursements may be drawn if they have been approved in the same manner as the Liquidator's remuneration.
-The following items of expenditure may be charged to the case (subject to creditors' approval)
+Category 1 disbursements can be drawn without prior approval, although the liquidator should be prepared to disclose information about them in the same way as any other expenses.
+Category 2 disbursements may be drawn if they have been approved in the same manner as the liquidator's remuneration.
+When seeking approval, the liquidator should explain, for each category of expenses, the basis on which the charge is being made.